vr-oj/PRIM-QtApp/README.md

     - Ensure the GenTL Producer for your DMK camera is installed.
     - Verify that `import imagingcontrol4` in Python works without errors if using the IC4 backend.
     - For Andor cameras, confirm the `andor3` package is installed and the SDK drivers are loaded.
-    - For µManager setups, ensure the `pycromanager` bridge can connect to the running µManager instance.
+    - For µManager setups, ensure the `pymmcore-plus` package is installed and that your `.cfg` file loads correctly.

 2. **No Serial Data**
    - Check Arduino COM port in Device Manager (Windows) or `/dev/tty.*` (macOS).